Galadirith/markdown-it-lazy-headers/README.md

 ## Usage

-`markdown-it-testgen` has no configuration options, simply `use` it with an instance of `markdown-it` to enable lazy headers:
+`markdown-it-lazy-headers` has no configuration options, simply `use` it with an instance of `markdown-it` to enable lazy headers:

 ```